asciimo/trilogy/oop.md

   }
 }
 ```
 Now we can create a rich multitude of robots with varying colors and purposes.
-But we will soon grow tired of this limited set of robot properties, and want to add more.
+But we will soon grow tired of this limited set of robot properties, and want to
+add more.
 We might add several dozen or even hundreds more properties.
+If we
-If we parameterize all of these properties in the constructor it will become unwieldy, as we will have to remember the order of arguments every time we instantiate a robot.
+parameterize all of these properties in the constructor it will become unwieldy
+because we will have to remember the order of the arguments every time we
+instantiate a `Robot`.

 Furthermore, what if we want to modify a robot that already exists?
+Right now,
-Right now, we can't.
-We'd have to destroy it and create a new one with different properties.
-Fortunately, there is a way we can more gracefully provision each robot and even alter it after it has been instantiated.
+we can't.
+We'd have to destroy it and create a new one with different

-There is a type of method in OOP commonly called **accessors**, and sometimes called **setters** and **getters**.
-Their purpose is to read, assign, or change the properties of an object instance, after it has been instantiated.
-So far, we have only assigned values to properties at the time of instantiating using arguments passed to the constructor.
-With **accessors**, we can instantiate an object and then anytime afterward set or get its property values.
-There is nothing special about these methods, but they follow these conventions:
+properties.
+Fortunately, there is a way we can more gracefully provision each
+robot and even alter it after it has been instantiated.

+There is a types of methods in OOP called **setters** and **getters** (some
+people call them **mutators** and **accessors**).
+Their purpose is to read,
+assign, or change the properties of an object instance after it has been
+instantiated.
+So far, we have only assigned values to properties at the time of
+instantiation using arguments passed to the constructor.
+With **setters** and
+**getters**, we can instantiate an object and then anytime afterward set or get
+its property values.
+There is nothing special about these methods, but they
+follow these conventions:

-  - An accessor that assigns or changes an object instance's property begins with `set`.
+  - A *setter**, which assigns or changes an object instance's property begins
+    with `set`.
 For example, `setName()`.
-  - An accessor that reads an object instance's property begins with `get`.
+  - A *getter*,  which reads an object instance's property begins
+    with `get`.
 For example, `getName()`.

-Let's add an accessor to `Robot` that returns the `name` property.
-The syntax for declaring a method in a class is the same as creating a function anywhere in JavaScript, except that it is declared in the class body:
+Let's add a getter to `Robot` that returns the `name` property.
+The syntax for
+declaring a method in a class is the same as creating a function anywhere in
+JavaScript, except that it is declared in the class body:

 ```javascript
 class Robot {